Considering a Rural Development Loan in 2018? Contact a Michigan USDA Lender to Make Sure Your Property is Available

 The USDA might have one of the government’s least-known mortgage assistance programs.
 With 100% financing and lenient credit requirements, RD loans can turn the dream of home ownership into a reality for those who enjoy living in rural areas.

-If you are interested in a property and you are not sure if it is on the USDA eligibility map, or if you need to find out if it will still be eligible as of June 4th, 2018, contact Julie Krumhollz from Main Street Bank today at: 586-382-5482.
+If you are interested in a property and you are not sure if it is on the USDA eligibility map, or if you need to find out if it will still be eligible as of June 4th, 2018, contact Julie Krumhollz from Superior National Bank today at: 586-382-5482.

 Not sure if a USDA loan is right for you?
 Be sure to read our article: Comparing Michigan FHA loans to USDA Loans